10 Best Nasal Sprays for COVID-19 (2023)

 6. Nasal spray vaccinesA number of COVID-19 nasal spray vaccines are also being researched and developed.
 It’s thought that they could help build up protective antibodies in your nose that fight SARS-CoV-2.

 China has become the first country to approve an inhaled Covid vaccine.
 Made by CanSino (“CanSinoBIO”) (SSE: 688185, HKEX: 06185), Convidecia Air has similar ingredients to its injected vaccine, using a harmless adenovirus as a carrier for the genetic code that teaches the body how to fight Covid.
-It can top up protection in those who have previously had a jab, trials suggest.

 7. Steroid nasal spraysCorticosteroid (steroid) nasal sprays are available widely in the U.S., and they’re often used for treating conditions like allergies and nasal polyps.
 But some researchers are exploring their potential as a treatment option for COVID-19.
 It’s thought that these sprays can help control inflammation while also stopping the coronavirus from entering your respiratory system.